Transitional Kindergarten – Jr. High

 EDUCATION:

-The Physical Education Program focuses on fitness and health concepts, skill development and sportsmanship.
+The physical education program focuses on fitness and health concepts, skill development, and sportsmanship.
 The goal is to provide each student the tools needed to lead healthy and active lifestyles with a positive attitude.

 First Grade Curriculum & Academics